zwets/cge-bap/README.md

 The BAP was developed to run on a moderately high-end Linux workstation (see [history](#history-and-credits) below).
-It is most easily installed in a Podman or Docker container.
+It is most easily installed as a Podman, Singularity or Docker image.

 The installation has two major steps: building the image, and downloading the databases.

-### Installation - Podman or Docker Image
+### Installation - Building the Image

 Clone and enter this repository